kottans/frontend/README.md

 2. Finish [try.github.io](https://try.github.io/levels/1/challenges/1)

-3. Create repository named "kottans_web_test" and a folder "task_0" in that repository.
+3. Create repository named "kottans_frontend".

 4. Create README.md for the repository.

 5. Describe your impressions about learned materials.

 6. Send a pull-request to repo [Kottans/mock-repo](https://github.com/Kottans/mock-repo) proposing a change.
 It could be anything, really.
 If you have found a typo in README - great!
 Take care to give your PR a meaningful name and description.
-Take screenshot of the PR and post a link to it in README.
 **Please note, that your PR may not be reviewed quickly.**

 When you finish this task you can start the next one: